chinmayn/chinmayn.github.io/about.md

 Prior to AWS, I worked at Applied Materials as a product manager in EdTech.
 Before embarking on a tech career, I completed my PhD at Stanford University working on energy materials for solar cells and hydrogen storage applications.

-In my spare time, I like to read, keep up with the latest in AI, listen to new music and play with my daughter and also my dog.
+In my spare time, I like to read, keep up with the latest in AI, listen to new music.

 ### Contact me